Joshua-Coded/DevOps_001/YAML/README.md

 5. most programming langauage use YAML.
 6. it more powerful when representing complex data.
 7. you can use other tools with it. parser e.t.c.
+8. parsing is easy.

+it also make use of key values pair.
+#list

+- apple
+- mango
+- banana

+N.B that YAML is case sentitive..